pallav-jain-au3/test/README.md

 ## Technology requirements

 **Angular** and **JavaScript** are mandatory requirements.
 Apart from this, you can use any libraries, task runners and build processors.
 ES6 and TypeScript are highly encouraged.
+It is also important to think carefully about your design decisions.

 ## Code requirements